brianscherner/Exchange-Wiz/README.md

 ## Further Exploration

 * Update UI to add commas for long numbers to make the currency conversion result more visually friendly.
-* Refactor project to allow a user to view conversion rates for any two selected currencies, if possible?

 ## License